Athul1337/CTF-AUTOMATION/README.md

 import webbrowser
 ```
 <br>
-Now we need the machine IP to use it in future tasks, so let's assign it here
+We need Machine IP to use it in future tasks, so let's assign it here

 ```python
 MACHINE_IP = "10.10.10.230"